Understanding the LST

 We use staking as bonding, and unstaking as unbonding.
 These terms can be used interchangeably throughout the whole Cube by SatLayer docs.

-Unstaking is when you initiate the withdrawal of the underlying BABY by burning your cBABY.
-Once the unbonding period ends (as defined by ), you will then be able to claim your BABY through our app.
+• Unstaking is when you initiate the withdrawal of the underlying BABY by burning your cBABY.
+Once the unbonding period ends (as defined in Babylon's epoching module design), you will then be able to claim your BABY through our app.

-cBABY is also looking to support instant liquidity through secondary markets or LP pools (where available), offering faster access than traditional unbonding, although there may be a slight discount built in.
-More details will be coming soon.
+cBABY is also looking to support instant liquidity through secondary markets or LP pools such as on Tower, offering faster access than traditional unbonding, although there may be a slight discount priced in by the market.

 Cube by SatLayer uses the non-rebasing approach to accrue yield.
 This means that the value of cBABY increases over time to reflect accrued staking rewards.
 The exchange rate between cBABY and BABY is calculated as: